rpng/R-VIO/README.md

 # R-VIO

 R-VIO is an efficient, lightweight, **robocentric visual-inertial odometry** algorithm for consistent 3D motion tracking using only a monocular camera and a 6-axis IMU.
-Different from standard world-centric VINS algorithms which directly estimate absolute motion of the sensing platform with respect to a fixed, gravity-aligned global frame of reference {G}, R-VIO estimates the relative motion of high accuracy with respect to a moving local frame {R} (for example, IMU frame) and updates the global pose (orientation and position) estimate through composition.
+Different from standard world-centric VINS algorithms which directly estimate absolute motion of the sensing platform with respect to a fixed, gravity-aligned global frame of reference {G}, R-VIO estimates the relative motion of higher accuracy with respect to a moving local frame {R} (for example, IMU frame) and updates the global pose (orientation and position) estimate through composition.
 This algorithm is developed with the robocentric sliding-window filtering-based VIO framework that we originally proposed in our *IROS2018* paper and further extended in our recent *IJRR* submission:

 - Zheng Huai and Guoquan Huang, **Robocentric visual-inertial odometry**, *The International Journal of Robotics Research (IJRR)*, Nov 2018: [cond. accepted]